jeremyseow/AWS/Learning Path/AWS/Compute/AWS Beanstalk/AWS Beanstalk.md

 -	Elastic Beanstalk is compatible with the following:
 	- Packer Builder, Single Container Docker, Multicontainer Docker, Preconfigured Docker, Go, Java SE, Java with Tomcat, .NET on Windows Server with IIS, Node.js, PHP, Python, and Ruby

+- Elastic Beanstalk uses [[AWS CloudFormation]] to launch the resources in your environment and propagate configuration changes
+	- AWS CloudFormation supports Elastic Beanstalk application environments as one of the AWS resource types.

 - Workflow

 ![[AWS Beanstalk Workflow.png]]